The One Where Michael Leaves: Plot

 Michael takes his son George Michael to start a new life in Phoenix, Arizona, without saying goodbye to the family.
 When he realizes that the impact of his departure might have been lost on them, he returns to inform them that he is leaving.
-His brother, Gob, and his sister, Lindsay, speculate that Michael needs them more than they need him.
-Michael, frustrated that no one is taking him seriously, gets pulled over once on the road again, with the police informing him that his father George Sr. has been caught and arrested for his involvement in illegal property development in Iraq.
+His older brother, Gob, and his sister, Lindsay, speculate that Michael needs them more than they need him.
+Michael, frustrated that no one is taking him seriously, gets pulled over once on the road again, with the police informing him that his father, George Sr., has been caught and arrested for his involvement in illegal property development in Iraq.
 Michael decides to return a second time to tell his father he is leaving.

-The police have actually arrested George Sr.'s twin brother Oscar, and lawyer Barry Zuckerkorn (Henry Winkler) tells Michael he can't leave the state without paying bail, so Michael goes looking for the company checkbook.
+The police have actually arrested George Sr.'s twin brother Oscar, and lawyer Barry Zuckerkorn tells Michael he cannot leave the state without paying bail, so Michael goes looking for the company checkbook.
 At the office, Gob is redecorating, and Michael learns from him that their mother Lucille has the checkbook.
 After Michael leaves, Gob stumbles upon a briefcase containing a contract between George Sr. and Saddam Hussein.
-Lindsay and her husband Tobias decide to try an "open marriage", and Lindsay immediately makes what she thinks is a date but is actually an appointment with a realtor (Ed Helms).
+Lindsay and her husband Tobias Fünke decide to try an "open marriage", and Lindsay makes what she thinks is a date but is actually an appointment with a realtor.
 Tobias spots a flyer and attends what he assumes is a support group for depressed men, but is really a performance of the Blue Man Group, where he decides to audition.

-Lucille is questioned by a documentary filmmaker, who inquires about the family's patriotism, asking whether she'd ever enlist her son or daughter in the army, and she immediately signs her son Buster up.
+Lucille is questioned by a documentary filmmaker, who inquires about the family's patriotism, asking whether she would ever enlist her son or daughter in the army, and she immediately signs up her youngest son Buster.
 Michael realizes he must ask the family for the bail money, while Tobias leaves for the theater painted blue to audition for the Blue Man Group, but is accidentally run over by Barry Zuckerkorn.
-At the hospital, the family pours out their troubles and begs Michael for help, whilst Dr. Fishman (Ian Roberts) subsequently announces that Tobias has survived.
+At the hospital, the family pours out their troubles and begs Michael for help, whilst Dr. Fishman subsequently announces that Tobias has survived.
 The police come and try to arrest Oscar, thinking he is George Sr. Michael explains the mixup, and Oscar leaves.
 Then, the real Oscar walks in, revealing that the other one was George Sr. in a wig, who has stolen the briefcase containing the Saddam Hussein contract and is planning to flee to Mexico.